 For decades afterward, Cardinals fans would simply remember the game as “Seat Cushion Night.”

-The Cardinals and Mets game on April 18, 1987, appeared on the schedule to be an ordinary April ballgame.
+The Cardinals and Mets game on April 18, 1987, appeared to be an ordinary April ballgame on the schedule.
 It was just the 10th game of the season for both teams, and while the St. Louis and New York ballclubs were considered the leading contenders for the National League East championship, it was too early in the season for the game to have a significant impact on the pennant race.

 Then things got weird.